A Tougher Road With Biden: The World Leaders Who Banked On Trump

 How it might change under Biden

 A Biden-Harris administration is likely to voice stronger rhetoric on Modi's record on human rights, the environment and Kashmir.
-Still, India is seen as an important counterweight to China in the region and Biden will not want to upset that.
+Still, India is seen as an important counterweight to China in the region, and Biden will not want to upset that.

 "Since the George W. Bush administration, the United States has recognized India's potential as a natural balancer to China.
 It's been a proponent of the U.S.-India relationship due to India's strategic location, its potential as a market," says Akriti Vasudeva at the Stimson Center, a think tank in Washington, D.C.